-- 1. Check the oil level when the oil is cold.
-Level the crane, engage the parking brake and shut off the engine. - Lift the engine compartment cover and support in place using the furnished prop rod.
-Remove the dipstick (Figure 5-18) and check the oil level.
-Oil should be visible on the dipstick between the minimum and maximum marks with the oil cold. - 3.
-If oil is low, add recommended oil to bring the level between the marks.
-DO NOT OVERFILL.
-Install the dipstick.
-Close the cover.
+- Check the oil when the oil is cold. - 2.
+Level the crane, engage the parking brake and shut off the engine. - Open and support the engine cover.
+Remove the dipstick Figure 5-21 and check the oil level.
+Oil should be visible on the dipstick between the minimum and maximum marks with the oil cold. - If oil has to be added, add only recommended oil until it is between the two marks.
+DO NOT OVERFILL. - Install the dipstick and close the engine compartment cover.